Early Childhood Education/Early Childhood Special Education/Elementary Education/Elementary Collaborative Education (P-6th grade)

 - Elementary Education (Kindergarten-6th grade)

-- Elementary Collaborative Teacher (Kindergarten-6th grade)
+- Elementary Collaborative Education (Kindergarten-6th grade)

 The curriculum consists of four integrated semesters called "blocks."
 Each block includes significant applications of problem-based learning strategies, technology and clinical experiences.
 Woven throughout the program are emphases on assessment strategies and planning for grades preschool-6th students from diverse backgrounds and with special learning needs.